CULTURAL RIGHTS AND ETHICS

 The editors are aware of the fact that some of the issues to be dealt with under our new heading may be considered "controversial" and that interpretations of rules set forth even in international conventions and other binding legal instruments such as the Convention for the Protection of Human Rights and Fundamental Freedoms of the Council of Europe (ECHR), may not always lead to identical conclusions.
-As examples of resulting debates that are of particular interest in the culture sector (and will be dealt with, among other topics, under "Debates") one could mention:
+Here are two examples of resulting debates that are of particular interest in the culture sector (and could be dealt with, among other topics, under "Debates"):

-However, the debate about differing views and interpretations, if conducted in an open, informed and, at the same time, respectful manner, will surely contribute to transparency and to the further development of a "culture of human rights" in Europe and beyond.
+However, debates about differing views and interpretations of culture-related rights issues, if conducted in an open, informed and, at the same time, respectful manner, will surely contribute to transparency and to the further development of a "culture of human rights" in Europe and beyond.

 Ethics has been defined as a set of moral principles and values governing appropriate or the "correct or right" choice of conduct.
 It is also used to refer to rules or standards governing the conduct of a person or the members of a profession.
 In Fair Culture?
 Ethical dimension of cultural policy and cultural rights (2007), Koivunen and Marsio state, "Ethics in cultural policy means a system of moral values...basing decision-making and choices in cultural policy on stated procedural codes and normative principles.''
 Rights, in turn, are defined as the legal or moral entitlement to do or to refrain from doing something in order to obtain or to refrain from obtaining an action, thing or recognition in civil society. (draft, proposed by John Foote)